hacklabr/cultural/README.md

 cultural
 ========

-A magazine WordPress theme ready to connect with the Mapas Culturais API
+A WordPress magazine theme ready to connect with the [Mapas Culturais API](https://github.com/hacklabr/mapasculturais)